microsoftgraph/msgraph-sdk-dotnet-contrib/src/README.md

 ﻿# Graph SDK Community Extensions (Graph.Community)

-The Graph extension library is a community effort to unblock developers building on .Net Standard who need to call SharePoint as part of their Microsoft 365 tenant.
+The Graph extension library is a community effort to unblock developers building on .Net Standard who need to call endpoints that are not part of the Microsoft Graph.

-The request builders in this library will target the `_api` endpoint of the specified SharePoint site, using an Azure AD Application registration.

 ## Getting Started